Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 We don't spam.
 We respect your privacy.
 Your email is safe with us.
 Unsubscribe anytime.

 Are you worried about what people think about you?
 You need to stop because the only person that matters to you is you yourself.

-Being a people-pleaser will destroy you because you will constantly validate yourself based on other people’s opinion.
-Through mindfulness practice we learn to master our own emotions and learn to stay happy in the present moment.
-Our self worth is not derived by what other people say or think, but by what we think and do with our own life.
+Being a people-pleaser will destroy you because you will constantly validate yourself based on other people’s opinions.
+Through mindfulness practice, we learn to master our own emotions and learn to stay happy in the present moment.
+Our self-worth is not derived from what other people say or think, but by what we think and do with our own life.

 You are a people-pleaser if you do the following:

 - You have trouble saying ‘No’ to people.
 Despite knowing very well that you don’t agree to what they are demanding from you.

 - You are not able to ‘set boundaries’ with people, even when it bothers you.

 - You are scared all the time that you might end up hurting other people’s feelings.